MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 ## SelectionMode

-The `MultiSelectionComboBox` supports all [`SelectionModes`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.selectionmode) which are known from other controls with multi selection support like `ListBox`.
+The `MultiSelectionComboBox` supports all [`SelectionModes`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.selectionmode) which are known from other controls with multi selection support (for example `ListBox`).

-## SelectedItemsOrderType
+## SelectedItemsOrder

 This `enum` defines how the selected items should be presented to the user.
 The following values are possible: